There's a particular irony in the fact that I'm the one writing this.

 I'm not arguing that the ICD gets everything right and the DSM gets everything wrong.
 That's not the point.
 My question is narrower: why hasn't the DSM picked up C-PTSD?

-The most common explanation is symptom overlap — and that overlap is real.
-C-PTSD shares its three original clusters with PTSD: re-experiencing, avoidance, and hyperarousal.
-But C-PTSD also requires three additional clusters on top of those — affect dysregulation, negative self-concept, and relational disturbances — and all six must be present for a C-PTSD diagnosis.
+The usual answer is symptom overlap — and the overlap is real.
+C-PTSD shares the three original clusters with PTSD: re-experiencing, avoidance, and hyperarousal.
+But it also requires three additional clusters on top — affect dysregulation, negative self-concept, and relational disturbances — and all six must be present for the diagnosis.
 That's not overlap.
-That's a higher and more specific threshold.
+That's a higher, more specific threshold.
 Of course the conditions share symptoms.
 One contains the other, plus more.

-And here's where I land: if the DSM wants to keep them separated, fine.
+And here's where I land: if the DSM wants to keep them separate, fine.
 That's a defensible position.
-But if that's the approach, then treating the multiple discrete diagnoses that result has to be connected, coordinated, and focused on root cause.
+But if that's the approach, then the multiple discrete diagnoses it produces have to be treated as connected, coordinated, and focused on root cause.
 Otherwise the symptoms will ruthlessly persist — because you're managing the outputs of an injury that nobody is naming or treating directly.

 Same person, multiple diagnoses.
 The DSM fragments trauma; the ICD-11 integrates it.